sjoerdvankreel/firefly-synth/README.md

 - Linux: tested on Ubuntu 22 only.
 Linux support is highly experimental.<br/>That being said, and unlike InfernalSynth, it actually seems to work.
 - Windows: tested on Windows 10.
 7+ should work but you might need this:<br/>[https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 - Explicitly supported hosts: Reaper, Bitwig, FLStudio.
 Please use a recent version.
-- Explicitly NOT supported hosts: Waveform (I have too many problems with it), Cakewalk and Renoise.
-I really want to support renoise, but see here: https://forum.renoise.com/t/possible-probable-bug-w-r-t-vst3-parameter-flushing/70684.
-I suspect cakewalk suffers the same problem.
+- Explicitly NOT supported hosts:
+-- Waveform, I have too many problems with it.
+-- Renoise, untill this is fixed: https://forum.renoise.com/t/possible-probable-bug-w-r-t-vst3-parameter-flushing/70684.
+-- Cakewalk, I suspect it has the same problem as Renoise.
 - All other hosts, you'll just have to try and see.